misapeta/pyoravuokraamo/README.md

 # pyoravuokraamo

 Note: This project is based on "Web-technologies" Fitech-course @University of Vaasa.
-Special thanks to Lecturer Maarit Välisuo for teaching and for the base code, I've made changes to my needs for this practise.
+Special thanks to Lecturer Maarit Välisuo for teaching and for the base code, I've made changes to my needs for this practice.

 ## Project "Pyörävuokraamo"'s idea